capri1989/reveal.js/markdown/slides.md

  * Better performance, efficiency and scaliblity

 Note:
-* Es können Zones erstellt werden die bei bestimmten Events Meldung geben - Es wird ein Eventstream erzeugt aus dem man die Daten lesen kann (polling interface um an Daten zu kommen)
+* You can create zones where you could notify or listen on specific events - it creates an evenstream you could subscribe to
-* Ein PUT kann eine Function as a service auslösen - nette Sache :)
+* A specific PUT could for example trigger some function as a service
-* Archive zone mit Object versioning - full copy of your data but versionized
+* Archival zone - full copy of your data but versionized
-* S3 API die es möglich macht Tiering zu implementieren - in einem Cluster across different pools
+* S3 API which allows to create tiering across different pools
-* Früher Apache und civetweb und nun mit Nautilus nutzen wir Beast als Webfrontend
+* New frontend - before apache, civetweb and now Beast

 ---